joanzaldivar/ngrams_test_project/installation/readme.md

-## Installation Guide
+# Installation Guide

+This will guide you in installing Python and the packages required for this project.
+It will take approximately **15 minutes** and will need about **2.5GB** of disk space.

-Follow the instructions in the `.md` files in this folder, and install these in the following order:
+Install these in the following order:

-* [Miniconda](./miniconda.md): a free minimal installer for conda.
-It includes only conda, Python, the packages they depend on, and a small number of other useful package.
+1. [Miniconda](./miniconda.md): this includes a minimal installation of conda and Python.
+Conda is used for installing Python packages in the next step.
-* [Required Packages](./requirements.md): Python packages required for this project.
+2. [Required Packages](./requirements.md): this will install the Python packages required for this project.